Stability of overshoots of Markov additive processes: Stability analysis of overshoots of MAPs

 Thus, $\chi$ can be normalized to an invariant distribution if and only if $\E^{0,\bm{\pi}^+}[H_1^+] < \infty$. \end{proof} \begin{remark} The finite mean condition for the ascending ladder height process is exactly the same condition, which is necessary and sufficient for stationary overshoots of MAPs in the sense of weak convergence.
 As shown in Theorem 35 of \cite{dereich2017} as an extension of Theorem 8 in \cite{DoneyMaller2002} for L\'evy processes, this condition is equivalent to $\E^{0,i}[\lvert \xi_1 \rvert] < \infty$ and either $\lim_{t \to \infty} \xi_t = \infty$, $\PP^{0,i}$-a.s., or $\limsup_{t \to \infty} \xi_t = -\liminf_{t \to \infty} \xi_t = \infty$, $\PP^{0,i}$-a.s., together with

 for some $\kappa > 0$. \end{remark}

-Our discussion of the interplay between Harris recurrence and invariant measures for Markov process in Appendix \ref{sec: markov stability} now also yields that $\chi$ is a maximal Harris meaure. \begin{corollary} The invariant measure $\chi$ given in \eqref{eq: invariant measure overshoots} is a maximal Harris measure. \end{corollary} \begin{remark} This could have also been shown directly by an alternative proof of Proposition \ref{prop: harris} based on Kaspi and Mandelbaum's characterization of Harris recurrence in terms of almost sure finiteness of first hitting times \eqref{eq: kaspi} and the characteristic property \eqref{eq: compensation map} of the L\'evy system belonging to $(H^+,J^+)$. \end{remark}
+Classical results on the interplay between Harris recurrence and invariant measures for Markov process (cf.\ Appendix \ref{sec: markov stability}) now also yields that $\chi$ is a maximal Harris meaure. \begin{corollary} The invariant measure $\chi$ given in \eqref{eq: invariant measure overshoots} is a maximal Harris measure. \end{corollary} \begin{remark} This could have also been shown directly by an alternative proof of Proposition \ref{prop: harris} based on Kaspi and Mandelbaum's characterization of Harris recurrence in terms of almost sure finiteness of first hitting times \eqref{eq: kaspi} and the characteristic property \eqref{eq: compensation map} of the L\'evy system belonging to $(H^+,J^+)$. \end{remark}

 Having established the existence of a unique invariant distribution, we now proceed to investigate ergodicity of overshoots.
 To this end, we need to find criteria ensuring the existence of an irreducible skeleton chain.
 One of these criteria will be a strictly positive creeping probability of the MAP and we lift a sufficient criterion for this to happen from the well-known L\'evy process situation.